REFITTING ORIGAMI

 MOSTLY SPRING 2026

 A lot of our navigation accessories were transferred over from our first boat.
 But things like having an MMSI# and the ability to send AIS information were new to us.
 We learned the hard way that we love having an autopilot.
-So while we were not able to keep the one we had for a tiller, we made sure to get one for the new wheel.
+So while we were not able to keep the one we had before (tiller-style), we made sure to get one for the new boat (wheel-style).
 Things started to feel real once we began connecting the chartplotter and VHF radio.

 PROJECT LIST